bartlomiejwolk/AnimatorController/README.md

 ﻿# AnimatorController

 *AnimatorController* extension for Unity.
-Allows update Unity *Animator* component fields with property values of other components.
+Allows updating Unity *Animator* component fields with property values of other components.

 Licensed under MIT license.
 See LICENSE file in the project root folder.